Eleven Film (company): Productions

 The company's most successful project to date is Sex Education, a four series drama for Netflix released in 2019 and created by Laurie Nunn.
 The series received critical acclaim for its ensemble cast, writing, directing, production values, and mature treatment of its themes, with over 40 million viewers streaming the first series after its debut.
 The series has won two BAFTA TV Awards and the third series won Best Comedy at the 50th International Emmy Awards.
 Production for the fourth and final season of Sex Education was confirmed to be underway in August 2022 and it premiered on 21 September 2023.

 In August 2019, BBC Three commissioned Red Rose, an eight part horror series created by The Clarkson Twins, which was released on BBC iPlayer on 15 August 2022.

 In February 2020, it was announced that Netflix had commissioned a 10-part political drama named White Stork to be produced by Eleven.
 The series' cast was due to feature Tom Hiddleston as lead, with Claire Foy also rumoured to have been offered a role.
 Production was halted in the wake of the COVID-19 pandemic, which caused scheduling conflicts for Hiddleston.

 In May 2022, the BBC and STAN commissioned a new series titled Ten Pound Poms, a drama about the British citizens who migrated to Australia after the Second World War, with filming commencing in Australia shortly after.
 The series premiered in May 2023 and won Best Series at the 62nd Monte-Carlo Television Festival.
 In February 2024, the BBC confirmed a second series had been commissioned which was released on Sunday 9 March 2025.
 The BBC did not commission a third series.

 An eight-part mystery thriller, which centres around a young deaf woman, titled I.D., was announced by Channel 4 in August 2022.
 The series was created by Genevieve Barr.

-In April 2023, the BBC announced that Eleven would produce the first ever television adaptation of 1954 novel Lord of the Flies by Nobel Prize-winning British author William Golding.
+In April 2023, the BBC announced that Eleven would produce the first ever television adaptation of the 1954 novel Lord of the Flies by Nobel Prize-winning British author William Golding.
 The executive producers are set to be Joel Wilson and Jamie Campbell for Eleven, Jack Thorne for One Shoe Films and Nawfal Faizullah.
-Filming was confirmed to be underway in Malaysia in September 2024.
+Filming was confirmed to be underway in Malaysia in September 2024, and the series was released on 8 February 2026.

 In October 2023, it was announced that Eleven would be adapting Jeffrey Archer's best-selling Kane and Abel trilogy.

 Paramount+ announced in November 2023 that it had commissioned a new original drama from Eleven, Stags.
 Principal photography commenced on location in Tenerife the same month.
 The cast includes Nico Mirallegro, Charlie Cooper, Paul Forman and Asim Chaudhry.
 David Kerr was announced as lead director.
 The series was released on 15 August 2024.